-Project Name: Northshore Road Exposed Sewer Force Main (District Project #M1811)

-Name of Firm:

-The Owner reserves the right to accept or reject any or all Bid prices within sixty (60) days of the Bid date.

-Time for Completion

-The undersigned hereby agrees to substantially complete all the Work (and accepted alternates) within 60 calendar days after the date of Notice to Proceed; and to achieve Final Completion within 30 calendar days of Substantial Completion.

-Work Window Limitations

-WDFW HPA permit restricts work below the Ordinary High Water Mark between June 15 and October 15.

-Seasonal clearing activity limitations established by Whatcom County Code 20.51.410 are in force.
-Clearing activity, which includes trench excavation/backfill and other land disturbance, that will result in exposed soils exceeding 500 square feet are not permitted from October 1 through May 31.
-Whatcom County measures the total project land disturbance area to determine the square footage threshold, not individual work sites or sequential trenching/backfill.
-To meet this requirement the contractor must complete all excavation and land disturbance activities on the project between May 31 and October 1, except for the last 500 square feet.
+Project Name: Agate Creek Restoration on - Exposed Force Main (District Project #M1811-2020) Name of Firm: The Contractor shall provide, for System Integrator (Section 40 90 or Owner's Information and approval, the name of the Control 00).
+Designated Work Firm Name Control System Integrator (See Section 40 90 00) The Owner reserves the right to account date. cept or reject any or all Bid prices within sixty (60) days of the Bid substantially complete all the Work (and accepted alternates) within 60 tice to Proceed; and to achieve Final Completion within 30 calendar Work Window Limitations WDFW HPA permit restricts October 15. work below the Ordinary High Water Mark between June 15 and Clearing activity, which include in exposed soils exceeding 50 Whatcom County measures th threshold, not individual work tations established by Whatcom County Code 20.51.410 are in force. es trench excavation/backfill and other land disturbance, that will result 00 square feet are not permitted from October 1 through May 31. e total project land disturbance area to determine the square footage sites or sequential trenching/backfill.
+To meet this requirement the excavation and land disturbance activities on the project between t for the last 500 square feet.
+Conditions for each consecutive c e Owner as liquidated damages the sum as specified in the General alendar Day that is in default after the Contract Time(s).
+Liquidated he contract by Change Order or from the Contractor's application for n its sole discretion.
+Receipt of Addenda Receipt of the following addenda is Addendum No Addendum No s acknowledged: Addendum No Addendum No Addendum No

-Liquidated Damages

-The undersigned agrees to pay the Owner as liquidated damages the sum as specified in the General Conditions for each consecutive calendar Day that is in default after the Contract Time(s).
-Liquidated damages shall be deducted from the contract by Change Order or from the Contractor's application for payment as determined by Owner in its sole discretion.

-Receipt of Addenda

-Receipt of the following addenda is acknowledged:

-Addendum No. Addendum No. Addendum No.

-Addendum No. Addendum No. Addendum No.